Basic Accounting Formula

 In essence, a business uses liabilities and shareholders' equity to obtain sufficient funding for the assets its needs to operate.

 The basic accounting formula must balance at all times.
-If not, then a journal entry was entered incorrectly, and must be corrected before financial statements can be issued.
+If not, a journal entry was entered incorrectly, and must be fixed before financial statements can be issued.
 This balancing requirement is most easily seen in the balance sheet (also known as the statement of financial position), where the total of all assets must equal the combination of all liabilities and all shareholders' equity.

 The basic accounting formula is one of the fundamental underpinnings of accounting, since it forms the basis for the recordation of all accounting transactions.
-In essence, if both sides of the basic accounting formula do not match at all times, then there is an error in the accounting system that must be corrected.
+In essence, if both sides of the basic accounting formula do not match at all times, there is an error in the accounting system that must be corrected.

 The following table shows how a number of typical accounting transactions are recorded within the framework of the accounting equation: